Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Clinical Information

 Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
-The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion and sharing of needles by drug addicts).
-The virus is also found in virtually every type of human body fluid and is known to be spread through oral and genital contact.
+The infection is spread primarily through percutaneous contact with infected blood products (eg, blood transfusion and sharing of needles among injection drug users) and body fluids (eg, sexual contact).
+The virus is found in virtually every type of human body fluid and is known to be spread through oral and genital contact.
 HBV can be transmitted from mother to child during delivery through contact with blood and vaginal secretions; it is not commonly transmitted transplacentally.

-After a course of acute illness, HBV persists in approximately 10% of patients.
-Some of these carriers are asymptomatic; others develop chronic liver disease including cirrhosis and hepatocellular carcinoma.
+After a course of acute illness, HBV persists in approximately 10% of exposed individuals (ie, chronic hepatitis B).
+Some of these carriers or chronically infected individuals remain asymptomatic, while others develop chronic liver disease, including cirrhosis and hepatocellular carcinoma.

 Interpretation

-Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 16 weeks following hepatitis B viral (HBV) infection.
+Hepatitis B surface antigen (HBsAg) is the first serologic marker appearing in the serum 6 to 8 weeks following hepatitis B virus (HBV) infection.
 In acute cases, HBsAg usually disappears 1 to 2 months after the onset of symptoms.
 Persistence of HBsAg for more than 6 months indicates development of either chronic carrier state or chronic liver disease.

-Hepatitis B surface antibody (anti-HBs) appears with the resolution of HBV infection after the disappearance of HBsAg.
+HBs antibody appears with the resolution of acute hepatitis B after the disappearance of HBsAg.
 Anti-HBs also appears as the immune response following a course of inoculation with the hepatitis B vaccine.

-Hepatitis B core antibody (anti-HBc) appears shortly after the onset of symptoms of HBV infection and may be the only serologic marker remaining years after exposure to hepatitis B.
+Hepatitis B core (HBc) IgM and total antibodies appears shortly after the onset of symptoms of HBV infection, and HBc total antibodies may be the only serologic marker remaining years after exposure to hepatitis B.

-The presence of hepatitis Be antigen (HBeAg) correlates with infectivity, the number of viral Dane particles, the presence of core antigen in the nucleus of the hepatocyte, and the presence of viral DNA polymerase in serum.
-Hepatitis Be antibody (anti-HBe) positivity in a carrier is often associated with chronic asymptomatic infection.
+The presence of hepatitis B e antigen correlates with infectivity, the number of viral Dane particles, the presence of core antigen in the nucleus of the hepatocyte, and the presence of viral DNA polymerase in serum.
+HBe antibody-positivity in a carrier is often associated with chronic asymptomatic infection.

-If the patient has a sudden exacerbation of disease, consider ordering hepatitis C virus antibody (anti-HCV) and hepatitis delta virus antibody (anti-HDV).
+If the patient has a sudden exacerbation of disease, testing for anti-hepatitis C and anti-hepatitis D virus (HDV) total is recommended.

-If HBsAg converts to negative and patient's condition warrants, consider testing for anti-HBs.
+If HBsAg converts to negative and patient's condition warrants, consider testing for HBs antibody.

-If HBsAg is positive, consider testing for anti-HDV.
+If HBsAg is confirmed positive, testing for anti-HDV total is recommended.

 Clinical Reference